The Bishop's Stortford High School: Academic performance

 Overall, the School was rated Very Good, point two on a seven-point scale, whilst the component 'Enrichment of the curriculum, including out-of-school activities' was rated Excellent, point one, by Ofsted in their report on 22 April 2005.
 In a subsequent inspection in 2008, the school was rated as Outstanding.

 In an inspection report, independent government schools adjudicator Ofsted said: "This is a very good school which provides very good value for money and is highly thought of in the local community.
 The high quality of much of the teaching enables the students to achieve very well throughout the school.
 Standards are well above average by GCSE and above average in the sixth form."

 In a more recent inspection on the 1–2 May 2013 and under a new scheme of inspection, the school was rated overall as Good with the category 'Behaviour and safety of pupils' being rated as Outstanding.

-In the most recent inspection, performed in March 2017, the school was rated overall as Outstanding, with the report highlighting "high-quality teaching [that is] typified by the exceptionally strong working relationships established between staff and pupils".
+In March 2017, the school was rated overall as Outstanding, with the report highlighting "high-quality teaching [that is] typified by the exceptionally strong working relationships established between staff and pupils".

-The most recent GCSE results certified the fact of the high importance and focus on maths within the school with TBSHS getting best boys school in the country for further maths at GCSE level and classed as one of the top 10 state schools in the country.
+In May 2023 Ofsted visited the School and confirmed that the School remains Outstanding.
+'Pupils achieve highly at this stunning school.'
+Ofsted 2023.

 School organisation

-Schools

-In pastoral care the year groups (Years 7 to 11; 12 to 13) are grouped together into 'schools':